-When planning to add the above foods to your diet, remember that foods that contain unsaturated fats can often be high in energy – avocados and nuts are quite calorie dense, something which should be taken into account when adding them to your meals to ensure your diet is balanced and within the recommended daily amount of energy.
+When planning to add the above foods to your diet, remember that foods that contain unsaturated fats can often be high in energy – avocados and nuts are quite calorie dense, something which should be taken into account when adding them to your meals to ensure your diet is balanced and within the guidelines for your recommended daily amount of energy.

 ** Flora ProActiv contains plant sterols, which have been shown to lower blood cholesterol.
 High cholesterol is a risk factor in the development of coronary heart disease.
 Consuming 1.5-2.4g of plant sterols per day can lower cholesterol by 7-10% in 2-3 weeks when consumed as part of a healthy diet and lifestyle.
 Individual results may vary.

 - European Commission (2016) EU register on nutrition and health claims. (accessed 16 May 2019).

 - Scientific Advisory Committee on Nutrition (2018).
 Saturated Fats and Health. (accessed 16 May 2019).

 - Stanner S & Coe S (2019) Cardiovascular Disease: Diet, Nutrition and Emerging Risk Factors, 2nd Edition, Keith N Frayn, Chair.Wiley-Blackwell: Oxford, UK.

 The British Nutrition Foundation has reviewed the accuracy of the scientific content of this page in May 2019 (please note this does not include linked pages).
 The Foundation does not endorse any brands or products.
 For more information about the Foundation, please visit www.nutrition.org.uk